hexa-org/policy/specs/IDQL-core-specification.md

 statements".

 Each Policy Statement consists of the following attributes:
-* `id` - An OPTIONAL unique attribute for the policy statement
+* `id` - An unique attribute for the policy statement.
-* `meta` - Metadata about the policy including versioning and descriptions
+* `meta` - Metadata about the policy including versioning and descriptions.
 * `subject` - A subject identifying the actors a policy is applied to.
 * `actions` - A set of actions that MAY be performed or excluded
 * `object` - The target assets against which policy is applied.
 * `scopes` - Defines attributes which may be used as additional qualifiers against subjects, actions, actions, or in conditions applied to policy.
-* `condition` - An OPTIONAL condition that specifies either a `rule` or `role` for which the policy applies.
+* `condition` - A condition specifies either a `rule` or `role` for which the policy applies.

 ### 4.1 Id Attribute

-* `id` - A policy `id` is a unique identifier string that allow individual policies to be referenced and potentially indicate purpose.
+* `id` - A unique identifier string (REQUIRED) that allows individual policies to be referenced and potentially indicate purpose.
 An `id` MAY be a [GUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) or simply a unique textual identifier assigned by an administrator.

 ### 4.2 Meta Information

-The IDQL `meta` attribute is a top level policy object containing attributes for versioning and information organization and versioning.
+The `meta` attribute is a top level policy object containing attributes for versioning and information organization.
 All meta attributes are OPTIONAL.

 ```yaml
 idql-policies: